abbodi1406/BatUtil/WHD-W8.1UI/README.md

 * Change the options to suit your needs, make sure all are set correctly, do not use quotes marks "" in paths

-* Press zero '0' to start the process
+* Press zero 0 to start the process

+* At the end, Press 9 to exit, or close the windows with red X button

 ## Options:

 Press each option corresponding number/letter to change it

-1. Target
+* [1] Target
 target windows image, default is current online system
-if a wim file is available besides the script, it will be detected automatically
+if a wim file is available next to the script, it will be detected automatically

-2. WHD Repository
-location of WHDownloader "Updates" folder
+* [2] WHD Repo
+location for WHD repository "Updates" directory (default is next to the script)

-3. LDR branch
+* [3] LDR branch
 force installing of LDR branch for .NET updates that have it

-4. Hotfixes
+* [4] Hotfixes
 install updates found in "Hotfix"

-5. WU Satisfy
+* [5] WU Satisfy
 install updates found in "Additional\WU.Satisfy"

-6. Windows10
+* [6] Windows10
 install Windows10 related updates found in "Additional\Windows10"
-if you switch it ON, another option will be available: B. Block Windows10/Telemetry

-7. WMF
+* [7] WMF
 install (Windows Management Framework 5.1) package found in "Additional\WMF"

-8. RSAT updates
+* [8] RSAT
 install (Remote Server Administration Tools) package and updates found in "Extra\RSAT"

+* [N] Enable .NET 3.5
+enable .NET Framework 3.5 feature

+* [C] Cleanup System Image: YES      [T] Reset Base: YES
+in this choice, the OS images will be rebased and superseded components will be "removed"
+quick operation and reduce size further more.

+* [C] Cleanup System Image: YES      [T] Reset Base: NO
+in this choice, the OS images will be cleaned and superseded components will be "delta-compressed"
+safe operation, but might take long time to complete.

-9. Online installation limit
+* [L] Online installation limit
 available only if the target is Current Online OS
 limit number of updates that will be installed before requiring to reboot
 installing a large number of updates on live OS makes the process slower and slower

-D. DISM
+* [D] DISM
 available only if the target is an offline image
 the path for custom dism.exe
-required when the current Host OS is lower than Windows 8.1 without ADK installed
+required when the current Host OS is lower than Windows 7 without ADK installed

-E. Update WinRE.wim
+* [U] Update WinRE.wim
 available only if the target is a distribution folder, or WIM file
 enable or disable updating winre.wim inside install.wim

-I. Selected Install.wim indexes
+* [I] Install.wim selected indexes
 available only if the target is a distribution folder, or WIM file
-ability to select specific index(s) to update from install.wim, or all indexes by default
+a choice to select specific index(s) to update from install.wim, or all indexes by default

+* [K] Keep indexes
+available only if you selected specific index(s) in above option [I]
+a choice to only keep selected index(s) when rebuilding install.wim, or keep ALL indexes

+* [M] Mount Directory
+available only if the target is a distribution folder, or WIM file mount directory for updating wim files, default is on the same drive as the script

+* [E] Extraction Directory
+directory for temporary extracted files, default is on the same drive as the script

-## Manual options (for advanced users):
+## Configuration options (for advanced users):

-Edit the script with notepad (or text editor) to change

-* net35
-process or skip enabling .NET 3.5 feature

-* iso
+* Edit WHD-W81UI.ini to change the default value of main options:
+Target
+Repo
+DismRoot
+Net35
+Cleanup
+ResetBase
+WinRE
+Cab_Dir
+MountDir
+WinreMount
+OnlineLimit
+LDRbranch
+Hotfix
+WUSatisfy
+Windows10
+WMF
+RSAT

+* or set extra manual options below:

+- wim2esd
+convert install.wim to install.esd, if the target is a distribution
+warning: the process will consume very high amount of CPU and RAM resources

+- ISO
-create new iso file if the target is a distribution folder
+create new iso file, if the target is a distribution
-require ADK installed, or placing oscdimg.exe or cdimage.exe next to the script
+require installed ADK, or place oscdimg.exe or cdimage.exe next to the script

-* delete_source
+- ISODir
+folder path for iso file, leave it blank to create in the script current directory

+- Delete_Source
 keep or delete DVD distribution folder after creating updated ISO

-* autostart
+- AutoStart
 start the process automatically once you execute the script

-* cab_dir
-directory for temporary extracted files, default is on the same drive as the script

-* mountdir / winremount
-mount directory for updating wim files, default is on system drive C:\

-* you can also change the default value of main Options
-examples:
-set LDR branch or Hotfixes as OFF
-set specific folder as default for WHD repository
-set custom dism.exe path on Windows 7
+* Note: Do not change the structure of WHD-W7UI.ini, just set your options after the equal sign =

+* To restore old behavior and change options by editing the script, simply detele WHD-W81UI.ini file

 ## Remarks:

+* How to perform the pending cleanup operation for online OS:
+- run WHD-W81UI.cmd and install updates, assuming you choose to cleanup OS image (with or without resetbase)
+- restart system
+- run WHD-W81UI.cmd again, it will go directly to Cleanup or Reset OS image (it doesn't install or check any updates)

-* for offline integration, if "Block Windows10/Telemetry" option is active, a simple script will be created on desktop: RunOnce_W10_Telemetry_Tasks.cmd
+* for offline integration, a simple script will be created on desktop RunOnce_W10_Telemetry_Tasks.cmd
 after installing the OS, you need to run it as administrator, it will be self-deleted afterwards

 * WinPE images (boot.wim/winre.wim) will be updated only with:
 - servicing stack update
 - baseline updates
 - Monthly Quality Rollup
-- extra few WinPE update
+- extra few WinPE updates

+## Debug Mode (for advanced users):

+* Create a log file of the integration process for debugging purposes

+* The operation progress will not be shown in this mode

+* How To:
+- edit the script and change set _Debug=0 to 1
+- set main options correctly, specially "target" and "repo"
+- save and run the script as admin
+- wait until command prompt window is closed and Debug.log is created

 ## Credits: